Adams Care Website What Is the Best Energy Saving AC Temperature? (2026)

 Airflow

 Poor airflow can make a room feel warmer than it should.
-If cooled air is not moving properly, some parts of the room may stay stuffy while others feel fine.
-Weak airflow can come from dirty filters, blocked vents, buildup in the system, or duct-related issues.
-In these cases, lowering the thermostat may not solve the real problem.
+If cooled air is not circulating properly, some parts of the room may stay stuffy while others feel fine.
+Weak airflow can come from dirty filters, blocked vents, or duct-related issues, and in these cases lowering the thermostat may not solve the real problem.

 Sunlight Exposure